 Marketing is measuring.

-The only way to know whether your SEO is working is to keep a close eye the numbers.
+The only way to know whether your SEO is working is to keep a close eye on the numbers.
 Every time you make a change, dive into the analytics to see exactly how that change has impacted your performance on Google.
 Google Analytics can be intimidating at first, but it represents a powerful tool in every marketer’s toolbox.
+This is especially true in a competitive industry like multifamily.
 With it, you can learn more about who’s visiting your site.
 The best thing you can do with Google Analytics is monitor organic search traffic.
 This will show you where visitors are coming from and how they’re engaging with your site.
 Look for those keywords that drive conversion, and then throw your weight behind them

-If you find some of your pages underperforming (high bounce rates, low volume), revisit them and see where the problem is.
+If you find some of your pages underperforming (high bounce rates, low volume), revisit them and see if you can pinpoint any problems..
 Sometimes, the fix is as easy as tightening your copy or changing your keyword choices.
-The point here isn’t to become an analytic expert, but to exercise enough SEO-awareness to keep your site in the running for page 1.
+The point here isn’t to become an analytic expert, but to exercise enough SEO-awareness to keep your site in the running for page one.

 Need more help?
 Here’s a comprehensive guide to Google Analytics.